Preamble

 b. the information cannot be obtained by any other reasonable means

-c. the source may suffer harm if revealed.
+c. the source may suffer prejudice if their identity is revealed.

-(2) Journalists who agree to conceal the identity of a source must however provide sufficient information in their story so the public can evaluate the source’s credibility, but without compromising the source’s anonymity.
+(2) Journalists who agree to conceal the identity of a source must provide sufficient information in their story to allow the public to evaluate the source’s credibility, without compromising the source’s anonymity.

-(1) Journalists must try to respect, by all means at their disposal, any agreement between themselves and a source to whom they have explicitly agreed (confidentiality, off the record, not for attribution, embargo, etc.), unless the source has knowingly deceived them.
+(1) Journalists must try to respect, by all means at their disposal, any communication agreement with a source to whom they have given their explicit consent (confidentiality, off the record, not for attribution, embargo, etc.), unless the source has deliberately deceived them.

 (2) Journalists may however publish information covered by a confidentiality agreement if they have obtained such information otherwise.